telerik/blazor-docs/styling-and-themes/custom-theme.md

 ## Overriding Theme Styles

 You can [override theme styles with custom CSS]({%slug themes-override%}), no matter if the app is using a built-in or custom theme.
-This approach makes sense only for a relatively small number of customization.
+This approach makes sense only for a relatively small number of customizations.
 Beyond that, choose some of the other alternatives on this page.

 Upgrading may require changes to the additional custom CSS code, but only if there are breaking changes in the HTML output and styling.